TheOrangeCow/Bomb-game/README.md

-#Bomb game
+# Bomb game

 This in minesweeper.
-#Cheats
+# Cheats
-If you remove the # on the line that says print
+If you remove the # on the line 13 that says 'printfield(bombfield)'.
+1 means there is an bomb and 0 means it is safe.